chrisxfire/chrisxfire.github.io/content/notes/cli/git/merging.md

  - kb/cli/git
 ---

-# Merging Branches
+# merging branches
 `git merge <branch>` merge branch into the current branch

-# Managing Merge Conflicts
+# managing merge conflicts
 - View conflicts with git status.
 - After resolving conflicts, run git add on each file to stage it, which marks it resolved in git.
 - Use git mergetool for a GUI tool to resolve merge conflicts.